nikdelvin/taily-ui-website/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-✨ Thank you for checking out the Taily UI website repository!